A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

-In this section, a shared cluster-based stochastic JCAS channel model is first proposed to capture the observed sharing feature in the measurements.
-The shared clusters (contributed by the shared scatterers) are jointly generated for both the communication and sensing channels, while the non-shared ones are independently constructed.
-In addition, to extract the defined shared and non-shared clusters, a clustering algorithm operating on the integrated communication and sensing channels is introduced.
+In this section, we introduce the proposed shared cluster-based channel model for ISAC systems, as shown in Fig. \ref{fig_1}, which encompasses the parameters of shared and non-shared clusters.
+The SD metric is proposed after the model descriptions.
+In addition, to extract the defined shared and non-shared clusters, a clustering algorithm operating on the ISAC channels is introduced.